pittcsc/pittcswiki/src/guides/zero-to-offer/technical-questions.md

 ### Programming Languages
 - Be able to explain the difference between a compiled and an interpreted language.
 - Be able to explain situations where one language may be better than another.
 This can be a more personal or subjective question.
-- Understand what Imperative Programming means
+- Understand what Imperative Programming means:
   - Procedural
   - Object Oriented

 ### Object Oriented Programming
 - Be able to explain what object oriented programming is, and why it is useful.
-- Be able to explain the foundations of OOP
+- Be able to explain the foundations of OOP:
   - Encapsulation
   - Abstraction
   - Inheritance